 Petroleum is a key component in gasoline, styrofoam, lubricating oils, and lipgloss.

-Another commonly listed ingredient, mineral oil, can be found in many foundations, cleansers, and moisturizers.
+Another commonly found ingredient, mineral oil, can be found in many foundations, cleansers, and moisturizers.

-For starters, mineral oil blocks pores and mineral oils breathe.
-The result is pimples, maybe a rash, and clogged pores.
+Mineral oil is known to block pores and the result is pimples, maybe a rash, and clogged pores.

 Defined on the Centers for Disease Control and Prevention’s website as follows: